dustinpfister/blog_posts/_posts/linux-find.md

 ## 6 - conclusion

-So theer are many more things to cover when it comes to the linuc find command.
+So there are many more things to cover when it comes to the Linux find command.
 I did not cover everything that can be done with just the find command alone, let alone what can be done when it comes to working with additional commands via pipping and the exec option.
 I think that I have covered many of the typical things that come to mind at least.